Brand Logo

 @tannerclarkfuckingsucks

 If you're reading this article, chances are you've probably come across it through social media.
-One social media platform or another must have figured that you would enjoy this one.
-And I guess you did too...
+One platform or another must have figured that you would enjoy this one, and I guess you did, too.
 When you think about it, this kind of grip that social media platforms have on our habits, interests and artistic tastes is quite astounding.
-Just like most of us seem to get our fancy dinner recipes from that one unnecessarily cool Instagram cook we like, we also tend to find the next movie we want to watch with our cinephile friends or the next album that we will sing along to under the shower for the next week, through social media.
+Nowhere does this feel more apparent than when scrolling through Instagram archive accounts.
+Think of @aplasticplant, @welcome.jpeg, @saint, @hidden.ny or @musterfuck and the rapid sequences of striking artworks, including paintings, sculptures, fragments of visual culture, which they present to us daily, just so we can forget all about them with the next one popping up on our screens.

 @byrottenbird